NORTHFIELD BOARD OF EDUCATION FILE CODE: 3516

 Use and Storage of Hazardous Substances

-The Superintendents shall inform the board when hazardous substances may be used when children are present, and the board shall determine if an emergency situation exists and such use is warranted.
+The Superintendent shall inform the board when hazardous substances may be used when children are present, and the board shall determine if an emergency situation exists and such use is warranted.

-If any hazardous substance is stored on any school site, the Superintendents shall make available the hazardous substance fact sheet for that substance to any one who requests it.
+If any hazardous substance is stored on any school site, the Superintendent shall make available the hazardous substance fact sheet for that substance to any one who requests it.

-The Superintendents shall ensure that all parents/guardians receive a notice at least once a year informing them of the following:
+The Superintendent shall ensure that all parents/guardians receive a notice at least once a year informing them of the following: